-What’s one thing you did not enjoy about the transition?
+What’s one thing you did not enjoy about the zero waste transition?
 I can’t say with confidence that there was one thing I did not enjoy.
 Overall, the catch 22 was, being more aware of the amount of waste I produced and finding plastic waste in the little things: stickers from fruits & veggies, tape from packages, and plastic from jar containers.
-I’ve been able to cut back on plastic packaging from snacks by eating alternative snacks (that I do enjoy) in fruits –– which is a lot healthier anyway!
-I do feel guilty inside when I make a purchase that cannot be recycled or composted, but the amount of times I said “yes” compared to “no” is significantly lower.
-I do put my happiness first sometimes and I tell myself, “Jenn, if you want that chocolate bar, get that chocolate bar girl!”
+I’ve been able to cut back on plastic packaging from snacks by eating alternative snacks (that I do enjoy) in fruits –– which is a lot healthier anyway.
+I do feel guilty inside when I make a purchase that cannot be recycled or composted, but the number of times I said “yes” compared to “no” is significantly lower.
+I do put my happiness first sometimes and I tell myself, “Jenn if you want that chocolate bar, just GET IT.”
 And I think that’s totally okay.
 I want to stress over and over again, it will never be perfect, and I’m not striving for that.
 But I have noticed my waste has been significantly less during this transition (thank goodness for deciding to take photos in the beginning).
 Overall, it has been quite a happy transition for me.
 I’m excited to do more.

-What are your daily low impact essentials?
+What are your daily zero waste essentials?
 My To-Go Ware utensil kit, a stainless steel straw, cloth napkin, and my 32-oz Nalgene bottle are with me at all times (when I have my purse).
 I leave my glass jars, reusable containers, and reusable bags/produce bags in my car for when I go grocery shopping or any last minute, out-of-the-blue moments.

 I also keep in mind to first reduce what I purchase, then reuse what I already own.
 This week, I had to buy face wash and toothpaste.
 Instead of going to Target and restocking like I normally would, I found an old glass bottle, went to The Refill Shoppe, and filled it up with face wash.
 As for my toothpaste, I decided to switch it up and order toothpowder in bulk from The Refill Revolution.
 They ship their products in paper packaging and the toothpowder I ordered came in compostable packaging.
-I had a couple of the small 4-oz mason jars leftover from our DIY beeswax lavender candles and DIY all natural lemon sugar scrub, and used that to put my toothpowder in.
+I had a couple of the small 4-oz mason jars at home and used that to put my toothpowder in.
 I also made hummus for the first time and that turned out better than I expected!

 But I’m not perfect.
 Sometimes I just can’t avoid plastic entirely.
 When I want something important like Asian snacks and cheese, I’ll get them.
 No need to beat yourself over it; we all need to live a little.